auds-hobbies/auds-hobbies.github.io/README.md

     <li> Data Science </li>
     <li> Data Analysis </li>
 </ul>

 Journey through my portfolio, where each project is an embodiment of a data-driven solution.

-    Sections A and B below contain a summary overview of the projects, i.e., description etc.

-    Below is a selection of some of my projects accomplished with tools such as, but not limited to Power BI, Excel, and python, to name a few:
+Sections A and B below contain a summary overview of the projects, i.e., description etc. Howevever, for a quick overview, see a selection of projects accomplished with tools such as, but not limited to Power BI, Excel, and python, to name a few:
 <ul>
     <li> <b>(Health):</b> Health Risk Analysis   </li>
-    <li> <b>(Services - Operations):</b> Call Center Analysis: <a href="#report" target="_blank"> Report (PowerPoint) & Python Code</a>; <a href="https://www.youtube.com/@auds2000pro/videos" target="_blank"> YouTube</a>  </li>
+    <li> <b>(Services - Operations):</b>   </li>
     <li> <b>(Real Estate):</b> Real Estate Analysis   </li>
     <li> <b>(Manufacturing / Lean Process Improvement):</b> Manufacturing Process Analysis - Defects Analysis - Rolled Throughput Determination   </li>
     <li> <b>(Government):</b> Crime Analytics    </li>